Sussex County, New Jersey

 Jeff Parrott, County Clerk (Republican)

-Michael Strada arrow, Sheriff (Republican)
+Michael Strada , Sheriff (Republican)

-Gary R. Chiusano arrow, Surrogate (Republican)
+Gary R. Chiusano , Surrogate (Republican)

 Francis Koch, County Prosecutor